Memory design adds operational axes to artifact analysis

 - Memory management policy is learnable but oracle-dependent - exemplifies: learned memory-management policy is one implementation of the operational axes when a domain supplies a clear oracle

-- The fundamental split in agent memory is not storage format but who decides what to remember - evidence: reviewed systems vary most consequentially by curation agency and lifecycle choices, not only backend
+- The fundamental split in agent memory is not storage format but who decides what to remember - evidence: reviewed systems vary most consequentially by curation agency and lifecycle choices, not only substrate

 - Everything you need to know about LLM memory - evidence: practitioner map of raw and derived memory, write triggers, retrieval timing, curator identity, and forgetting propagation